100km/pointage100km/doc/CONFIG.md

       - launch ./wipe
       - !!Check that the times of the start of the races are correct!! check that everything you are pushing is committed and pushed to git
       - push couchapps: cd couchapps && ./server_pushapps server LOGIN PASSWD
+      - ensure couchdb is running on developper PC.
-      - launch replicate with site_id 0
+      - launch replicate with site_id 0: ./bin/replicate 0
-      - establish tunnel with mysql server : ssh -L 3306:localhost:3306 SERVERNAME (maybe need to stop local mysql to release port 3106)
+      - establish tunnel with mysql server : ssh -L 3306:localhost:3306 SERVERNAME (maybe need to stop local mysql to release port 3306)
-      - launch loader with 100km_prod credentials (lookup website code)
+      - launch loader with 100km_prod credentials (lookup website code): bin/loader -u 100km_prod -p XXXXXX -d 100km_prod YEAR
       - (FIXME do we want to to this)update puppet master to distribute etc/network/interfaces with auto ppp0
   - foreach checkpoint pc X:
+    - !!!!!!!FIXME: do something about FF offline mode!!!!!!!
     - launch sudo puppet agent --test
+    - open screen
-    - launch ./replicate X; Stick the post-it with X and the name on the pc;
+    - in screen, launch ./replicate X; Stick the post-it with X and the name on the pc;
       - !! if X == 6, launch replicate --full !!
+    - detach screen
     - put to sleep.

 1. @all checkpoints site